-Clean sand communities are likely to recover from disturbance most quickly (Collie et al., 2000), whereas communities from gravel (subtidal coarse sediment) and muddy sand habitats tend to have the slowest physical and biological recovery rates (Dernie et al., 2003; Kaiser et al., 2006; Foden et al., 2010).
+Clean sand communities are likely to recover from disturbance most quickly (Collie et al., 2000; Grizzle et al., 2009), whereas communities from gravel (subtidal coarse sediment) and muddy sand habitats tend to have the slowest physical and biological recovery rates (Dernie et al., 2003; Kaiser et al., 2006; Foden et al., 2010; Pitcher et al., 2022).
 When considered in terms of MCZ subtidal sediment habitats, muddy sand and clean sand habitats would both fall under the subtidal sand classification which highlights the complexity of understanding the impacts of fishing impacts on sedimentary habitats.
 Little evidence is available regarding the sensitivity and recovery of subtidal mixed sediments but in general terms the more physically stable habitats are, such as subtidal mud and coarse sediments like gravel, the longer recovery is likely to take (Collie et al., 2000).